 Escape Motion Reference

 The good news is that most joint motions used in picking technique already possess some type of escape.
-For many players, this amounts to a freebie that can be unlocked simply by becoming more aware of the type of escape motion you already use.
+For many players, this amounts to a freebie that can be unlocked simply by becoming more aware of the type of escape motion they already use.

 In the next sections we’ll take a look at how escape motions work, which kinds are available, and which players use them.